Diamantina Bowen: Named in her honour

-In 1898 a statue of Lady Bowen was commissioned by Angelo Efstathis and sculptured by Brisbane artist Peter Piperides for the Greek Community Centre in South Brisbane.
-When Old Government House was re-opened after restoration by Queensland University of Technology, on 5 August 2009 the statue was relocated to the western lawn of Old Government House (the western side of the house being the "female" side).
+In 1898, a statue of Lady Bowen was commissioned by Angelo Efstathis for the Greek Community Centre in South Brisbane, and sculpted by Brisbane artist Peter Piperides.
+When Old Government House was re-opened on 5 August 2009, after restoration by Queensland University of Technology, the statue was relocated to the western lawn of Old Government House, the western side of the house being the "female" side.